 Explain the frequency and timing of the wraparound payment used by the state:

-Section 5.3 PIHP and PAHP Coverage Areas in Managed Care States
+Section 6.3: Managed Care Delivery System Operational Considerations

-The state contracts with a PIHP or PAHP and intends to use these delivery systems as part of the CCBHC service delivery.
+Strategies for avoiding duplication of payments: There is significant variation of how services are delivered through Medicaid managed care.
+Several states contract with PIHPs and PAHPs that specialize in behavioral health services.
+Medicaid enrollees may be members of a PIHP or PAHP and MCO at the same time.
+As such, a CCBHC may not be aware which managed care plan is responsible for payment of behavioral health services.
+Please indicate the contractual arrangement(s) that will be delivering services under the demonstration:

+CCBHC demonstration services will be delivered by multiple managed care plans (MCOs, PIHPs, PAHPs).

+OR:

+The state will require all CCBHC services to be delivered under the contract for one managed care plan.

 Describe which managed care plans will be responsible for providing CCBHC services and what services provided in other managed care plans may duplicate the CCBHC services.

 Explain the methodology for removing services that duplicate CCBHC demonstration services from the managed care plans not responsible for the CCBHC services, how managed care capitation rates will be changed, the timing/process for determining that the new managed care rates will be actuarially sound, and how the state will ensure no duplication of expenses.
 If additional space is needed, please attach and identify the page that pertains to this section.